themesberg/flowbite/content/customize/icons.md

 ## SVG icons

-The icons used in FlowBite are the SVG-powered <a href="https://heroicons.dev/" target="_blank">Hero Icons</a> built by one of the creators of Tailwind CSS.
+The icons used in FlowBite are the SVG-powered <a href="https://heroicons.dev/">Hero Icons</a> built by one of the creators of Tailwind CSS.

 {{<example>}}
 <!-- A few examples from Hero Icons -->